← Technical Manual

 Dragging relations, direction types, and attack vs bombardment

-Connections define where troops can move and attack.
-Without connections, territories are isolated — players can’t reach them, defend them, or fight over them.
+Connections decide where troops can move and attack.
+Without them, territories are islands — nobody can reach them or fight over them.

 Direction

-Tap the CAPTURE / BOMB badge in the relation editor to toggle between types.
+Tap the CAPTURE / BOMB badge in the relation row to switch.

 The four connection types.
-Colour and shape encode both direction and attack type at a glance.
+Colour and shape carry both direction and attack type at a glance.

-Mutual attackBidirectionalCaptureGreyStandard borders — most of your map
+Mutual attacktwo parallel grey linesnormal borders — most of your map

-A map with all four connection types.
-Mutual attack (grey) dominates, with unidirectional attack (blue) and bombardment (orange/red) at strategic points.
+All four types in use.
+Mutual attack (grey) dominates; one-way (blue) and bombardment (orange/red) sit at chosen points.

 Tips